seaweedfs/seaweedfs/docs/distributed_filer.rst

 Limitation
 ############
-List sub folders and files are not supported because Cassandra does not support prefix search.
+List sub folders and files are not supported because Redis or Cassandra does not support prefix search.

 Flat Namespace Design
 ############